 Important note: for first-time supplement users:

-Also: if you're new to bodybuilding, I would suggest waiting for the first 6 to 8 months and see how far your body takes you on its own, without the use of supplements.
+Also note: if you're new to bodybuilding, I would suggest waiting for the first 6 to 8 months and see how far your body takes you on its own, without the use of supplements.
 This establishes a true strength curve and muscle gains and at this time is really not necessary.

 What you should expect from your top 10 bodybuilding supplements?